 On February 9, 2021, the Company granted an officer of the Company the right to purchase 408,824 shares of restricted common stock, and the officer exercised the purchase option at the grant date fair value of \$8.30 per share, for a total exercise price of \$3.4 million (restricted stock purchase).
-As the restricted stock purchase contained a repurchase option for the Company, the exercise price was initially recognized as a deposit liability that will be offset to additional paid in capital as the repurchase option is released.
-One quarter of the shares were released from the Company's repurchase option on the one-year anniversary of the grant, and one forty-eighth of the shares shall be released monthly for the 36 months thereafter.
+As the restricted stock purchase contained a repurchase option for the Company, the exercise price was initially recognized as a deposit liability that is offset to additional paid in capital as the repurchase option is released.
+One quarter of the shares were released from the Company's repurchase option on the one-year anniversary of the grant, and one forty-eighth of the shares are released monthly for the 36 months thereafter.

-As of March 31, 2024, \$2.7 million had been released from the Company's repurchase option and recorded to additional paid in capital.
-The portion of shares to be released from the repurchase option in the next 12 months, recorded in other current liabilities, is \$0.7 million.
-As of December 31, 2023, \$2.4 million had been released from the Company's repurchase option and recorded to additional paid in capital.
-As of December 31, 2023, the portion of shares to be released from the repurchase option in the next 12 months, recorded in other current liabilities, was \$0.8 million, and the remainder of \$0.2 million was recorded in other long-term liabilities.
+As of June 30, 2024, \$2.9 million had been released from the Company's repurchase option and recorded to additional paid in capital.
+The portion of shares to be released from the repurchase option in the next 12 months, recorded in other current liabilities, is \$0.5 million.
+As of December 31, 2023, \$2.4 million had been released from the repurchase option and recorded to additional paid in capital.
+As of December 31, 2023, the portion of shares to be released from the repurchase option in the next 12 months, recorded in capital.
+As of December 31, 2023, the portion of shares to be released from the repurchase option in the next 12 months, recorded in other current liabilities, was \$0.8 million and the remainder of \$0.2 million was recorded in other long-term liabilities.